 For this reason, the uprising launched by the FIS against the Bonapartist regime in Algeria in the 90s was not supported by revolutionary Marxists, even though the results of their election were not recognized by the regime, that is, a violation of a democratic right.
 Because the politico-social order proposed by the Islamists represented a much lower level than had historically existed.

-The same “programmatic” approach we can use for the Syrian Islamist Front, which was established by the radical-Salafist Islamists, who formed the Conquest Army (public institutions, Sharia courts, etc.), which took over Idlib and a part of Aleppo in Syria and established an order in accordance with Islamic Sharia (public institutions, Sharia courts, etc.).
-The Front defines itself as follows: “An independent political, military and social front aiming to overthrow the Assad regime and establish an Islamic state in which the sovereignty belongs to Almighty God alone in terms of regulating the disposition of the individual and the state.”
+We can use the same “programmatic” approach for the Syrian Islamist Front, which was established by the radical-Salafist Islamists, who formed the Conquest Army (public institutions, Sharia courts, etc.), which took over Idlib and a part of Aleppo in Syria and established order in accordance with Islamic Sharia (public institutions, Sharia courts, etc.).
+The Front defines itself as follows: “An independent political, military and social front aiming to overthrow the Assad regime and establish an Islamic state in which the sovereignty belongs to Almighty God alone in regulating the disposition of the individual and the state.”

-These statements clearly show the difference between the revolutionary understanding of revolution of Marxism and the understanding of “revolution” of Islamism.
-The Islamists’ definition of “revolution” defines reaction and a “counter-revolution” in historical, social, political, legal and cultural terms.
+These statements clearly show the difference between the revolutionary understanding of revolution by Marxism and the understanding of “revolution” by Islamism.
+The Islamists define “revolution” as reaction and “counter-revolution” in historical, social, political, legal and cultural terms.
 The decay and reaction of the regimes that the Islamists are trying to overthrow do not change this situation.
-Almost everything about a regime that revolutionary Marxists find “incomplete” and strongly criticize is an intolerable redundancy for Islamists; social, class rights and freedoms, women’s rights and freedoms, gender inequality, democracy and so on… At least everything we are trying to expand is something for Islamists to be regressed and eliminated!
+Almost everything about a regime that revolutionary Marxists find “incomplete” and strongly criticize is an intolerable redundancy for Islamists; social, class rights and freedoms, women’s rights and freedoms, gender equality, democracy and so on… At least everything we are trying to expand is something for Islamists to be regressed and eliminated!

 Understanding this side of the problem is of great importance in terms of revolutionary struggles and leadership building in these countries.
 First of all, let’s make the following determinations:

 * Islamist movements, like their nationalist-populist counterparts in Europe, are by no means revolutionary.
-The social reactions that they manage to control are based on anti-establishment but not “revolutionary” but “reactionary”.
+The social reactions that they manage to control are based on “reactionary” anti-establishment, not “revolutionary” ones.

 * The social rebellions organized or led by such movements, regardless of which regime they may be against, acquire a counter-revolutionary character.

 The reactionary-counter-revolutionary nature of regimes does not change this fact.
-As in the example of Syria, the phrases as “that the resistance expresses itself through Islamist organizations”; “The organizations where young people who want to fight against the regime can find weapons and financial aid are basically these (Islamists); For the same reasons, the view that many FSA brigades and fighters join Islamist groups”” is a confession that the revolution ended early.
-(It was a written-phrase during discussion on Syria in UIT section of Turkey, who supports İslamist groups as revolutionaries)
+As in the example of Syria, phrases such as “that the resistance expresses itself through Islamist organizations”; “The organizations where young people who want to fight against the regime can find weapons and financial aid are basically these (Islamists); For the same reasons, the view that many FSA brigades and fighters join Islamist groups” is a confession that the revolution ended early.
+(It was a written phrase during a discussion on Syria in the UIT section of Turkey, which supports İslamist groups as revolutionaries)